 How Much Does Lip Augmentation Cost?

 The cost of lip augmentation varies from patient to patient because every treatment is personalized to the patient’s needs.
-Since most health insurance providers don’t cover the costs of elective cosmetic procedures such as lip augmentation, our office provides easy financing methods via CareCredit®, Bank SNB, and Prosper® Healthcare Lending.
+Since most health insurance providers don’t cover the costs of elective cosmetic procedures such as lip augmentation, our office provides easy financing methods via CareCredit®, Simmons Bank, and Prosper® Healthcare Lending.
 We also accept cash, checks, and credit cards as forms of payment.